Edith Renfrow Smith: Later life and honors

-In 2009, at the age of 94, Edith was admitted to the Chicago Senior Citizen Hall of Fame and was the 2009 Luminary Award Recipient for her many years of community involvement.
-Because of her remarkable vitality and memory, at the age of 99, Edith was selected to be a part of a "superager" study being conducted by Northwestern University.
-To qualify as a "superager," a person must be "age 80 or older with memory performance equal to or even better than healthy people in their 50s and 60s.
+In 2009, at the age of 94, Renfrow Smith was admitted to the Chicago Senior Citizen Hall of Fame and was the 2009 Luminary Award Recipient for her many years of community involvement.
+Due to her remarkable vitality and memory, at the age of 99, she was selected to be a part of a "superager" study being conducted by Northwestern University.
+To qualify as a "superager", a person must be "age 80 or older with memory performance equal to or even better than healthy people in their 50s and 60s.
 To qualify, an individual must pass a rigorous set of memory tests, ones so tough that less than 10 percent of people who believe they could be a SuperAger actually qualify."
-In 2018, Edith appeared on the Today Show as a part of their series on superagers.
+In 2018, Renfrow Smith appeared on the Today Show as a part of their series on superagers.
 In 2021, she appeared in a PBS produced piece entitled "Build a Better Memory through Science" that broadcast on some stations and is available to stream online.

-In 2019, at the age of 104, Edith received an honorary degree from Grinnell College.
+In 2019, at age 104, Renfrow Smith received an honorary doctorate in humane letters from Grinnell College.
 Earlier that year the Edith Renfrow Smith Black Women's Library was opened in the Grinnell College Black Cultural Center.
-In 2006, she had been honored by the school in the naming of the Smith Gallery in the Joe Rosenfield Campus Center.
+In 2006, the Smith Gallery in the Joe Rosenfield Campus Center at Grinnell College was named in her honor.

-The Chicago Sun-Times did a two-part feature on Edith when she turned 107 in July 2021.
+The Chicago Sun-Times did a two-part feature on Renfrow Smith when she turned 107 in July 2021.
 They did another piece on her when she turned 108.

-In 2022, Grinnell College announced their new Civic Engagement Quad residential hall building would be named Renfrow Hall in honor of Edith Renfrow Smith.
+In 2022, Grinnell College announced their new Civic Engagement Quad residential hall building would be named Renfrow Hall in honor of Renfrow Smith.